thestylishguy/SpotifyClone/README.md

-# Spotify Clone
+# Spotify Clone 🎵

-Spotify is a music player app, on this app you can listen to your any favourite music.
-I cloned just the layout of spotify using HTML, CSS and JAVASCRIPT to learn the concepts of web development more clearly.
+Spotify is a music player website/app, on this website/app you can listen to your any favourite music.
+I cloned just the layout of spotify using HTML, CSS and JAVASCRIPT to learn the concepts of web development more clearly 🖤.

-## Screenshots for preview
+## Screenshots for preview ✨

 ![ss1](https://te.legra.ph/file/f8b987f85aac12d4f691b-4555ff2ca8108facd5.jpg)

-## Built With
+## Built With ❤️

 * [HTML](https://en.wikipedia.org/wiki/HTML) - I used HTML in my Spotify clone to make CSS and JS file work in the website and also to make a skeleton of the website.
 * [CSS](https://en.wikipedia.org/wiki/CSS) - I used CSS for adding awesome and attractive designs to my website.
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - I used JavaScript to make the Spotify music player work logically perfect.

-## Contributing
+## Contributing 🥀

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-## Pull Request Process
+## Pull Request Process 🌟

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.